quesihealy/cf7-pipedrive/readme.txt

-=== CF7 Pipedrive Deal on Submit ===
+=== CF7 Pipedrive Integration ===
 Contributors: lucasbhealy
 Tags: cf7, Pipedrive, Pipedrive Deal, Deal, Contact form 7 Requires at least: 3.6
 Tested up to: 4.0
-Stable tag: 1.1
+Stable tag: 1.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-CF7 Pipedrive Deal on Submit is a minimal plugin that creates a Pipedrive Deal using the form information when a Contact form 7 form is successfully submitted.
+CF7 Pipedrive Integration is a minimal plugin that creates a Pipedrive Deal using the form information when a Contact form 7 form is successfully submitted.
 Enter your API key and the forms you want Deals submitted for and you're done.

 == Description ==

-CF7 Pipedrive Deal on Submit is a minimal plugin that creates a Pipedrive Deal using the form information when a Contact form 7 form is successfully submitted.
+CF7 Pipedrive Integration is a minimal plugin that creates a Pipedrive Deal using the form information when a Contact form 7 form is successfully submitted.
 Enter your Pipedrive API key and the forms you want Deals submitted for and you're done.

-This is a simple, clean, plugin with no bloat or unneeded calls that slow down your site.
+This plugin makes use of Pipedrive's API by sending contact form data to their service.
+[Pipedrive](https://www.pipedrive.com) has their Terms of Service available [here](https://www.pipedrive.com/en/terms-of-service).

+Tested with Contact Form 7 4.9.
+Known issues with Contact Form 7 version 4.2.2 and lower.

 == Installation ==